-Erosion and sediment control will be managed in accordance with the Erosion and Sediment Control Plan (ESCP) (WEM 2022), attached as Appendix J.
+Erosion and sediment control will be managed in accordance with the Soil and Water Management Plan (SWMP), attached as Appendix J. The Erosion and Sediment Control Plan (ESCP) (WEM 2022) is included within the SWMP..

 Salinity management will be managed in accordance with the Salinity Management Plan (SMP) (PSM 2022) attached as Appendix K.